vitorfuzo/vitorfuzo/README.md

 ### :eyes: What I am doing

 - 👨🏼‍💻 I’m currently studying Java
+- ✏️ I'm looking for an opportunity to put my knowledge into practice

 ### :mailbox_with_mail: Find me and get in touch